 The Doctor was half human on his mother's side.
 His father was called Ulysses and his mother was Penelope Gate.
 Ulysses later travelled to Earth, and took the identity Daniel Joyce.

-[Half-human is from the TV Movie.
+Notes: Half-human is from the TV Movie.
 Ulysses and Penelope are from The Gallifrey Chronicles, The Doctor refers to Daniel Joyce as "Dad" in Unnatural History.
-Given the connections between the names (the novel Ulysses was written by James Joyce), we can safely assume that they are the same character. ]
+Given the connections between the names (the novel Ulysses was written by James Joyce), we can safely assume that they are the same character.

 The Doctor was woven/born from the genetic loom in the house of Lungbarrow in South Gallifrey.
 He remembered being in the loom.
 His first memory after being woven was of his 44 cousins laughing at him because of his bellybutton.
 Cousin Satthrolope consequently smacked him very hard.
 This belly-button earned him the nicknames wormhole and snail from his cousins.
 He is almost certainly a reincarnation of a figure known as the Other from ancient Gallifreyan history

 Notes: Lungbarrow p.5-6.
 This is clearly the first thing that happens to the Doctor, even though he has technically had at least one previous lifetime.
 On Lungbarrow p.212 Leela says that all Gallifreyans are loomed as full-grown adults with children's minds.
 However Leela is not a native of the planet and there is no actual description of the Doctor's physical age here.
 So it's possible that he is physically a child.

 As a small boy the Doctor witnesses a flutterwing being shot by Shobogans.
 He stabs his own hand with the arrow and feels pain for the first time.

 Notes: Set Piece p.198.